Have questions about formula?

 - If you are in a situation where you can't boil water, or where there is a ‘do not drink water’ notice, you will need to be extra careful when preparing bottles.

-What to consider when feeding your baby formula
+Feeding your baby formula

 - Avoid mixing expressed breastmilk and formula in the one bottle.
 If your baby is having both, it is better to give them separately.
 Feed the breastmilk first and then the formula if your baby needs it.